 Price for Show/Breeder Quality

-- Check out their website and search the internet for any complaints or reviews
+- Check out their website and search the internet for any complaints or reviews.

 - Try searching online for the picture of the cat in the advert.
-If it appears on other websites it’s likely fake or a stolen image
+If it appears on other websites, it’s likely a fake or stolen image.

 - Pay a fair price – now that you’ve got an idea of the price of a Ragdoll cat, don’t jump at what looks like a bargain.
-It’s probably a low price for a (bad) reason.
+It’s probably a low price for a (wrong) reason.

 FAQs